MicrosoftDocs/cpp-docs/docs/standard-library/any-functions.md

 ## <a name="swap"></a>  swap

-Exchanges the elements of two anys.
+Exchanges the elements of two objects any.

 ```cpp
 void swap(any& left, any& right) noexcept;